graysmal/maintenant/README.md

 ## ABOUT
 Francis Tuttle Technology Center Senior Cybersecurity Project.
-The assignment was to make a game that exhibited cybersecurity principles or ideas.
+The assignment was to make a game that exhibited cybersecurity principles or ideas in one month.

 MainTenant is a game where you try to survive five minutes in a server room where *everything* goes wrong.